SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-import-and-export/export-procedures.md

 - By default, completed mailbox export request are removed after 30 days (you can override this value with the  _CompletedRequestAgeLimit_ parameter), and failed requests aren't automatically removed.
 But, if you use the  _RequestExpiryInterval_ parameter when you create or modify a mailbox export request, these results are available:

-  - ** _RequestExpiryInterval_ with a timespan value ** Completed and failed requests are automatically removed after the specified timespan.
+  - ** _RequestExpiryInterval_ with a timespan value **: Completed and failed requests are automatically removed after the specified timespan.

-  - ** _RequestExpiryInterval_ with the value  `unlimited`** Completed and failed requests aren't automatically removed.
+  - ** _RequestExpiryInterval_ with the value  `unlimited`**: Completed and failed requests aren't automatically removed.

 This example removes the mailbox export request named MailboxExport for Akia Al-Zuhairi's mailbox.